Newsletters

 12. There is no mention of the fact that an applicant can appeal the refusal of a licence under this procedure.
 It, however, stands to reason that in terms of the FCA and Regulations, an applicant should be entitled to appeal as it is a new licence application (We shall let members know re appeals in this case as soon as we have met with CFR on the issue).

-13. Another issue we shall ask the CFR and advise members on when we know, is whether a person who has a firearm of which the licence had lapsed and who does not want that firearm any more, may dispose of such firearm with a registered firearms dealer.
+13. Another issue we shall ask the CFR and advise members on when we know, is whether a person who has a firearm of which the licence had lapsed and who does not want that firearm anymore, may dispose of such firearm with a registered firearms dealer.

 DOWNLOAD THE SAPS APPLICATION FORMS YOU WILL NEED TO APPLY FOR A NEW LICENCE AGAINST A LAPSED LICENCE